moh-alzaw/DoAction/README.md

 ## Setting Up
 ### Step 1:
-Download the files in the respository and add them to your C++ or Unreal Engine project.
+Download the .cpp and .h files in the respository and add them to your C++ or Unreal Engine project.
 #### C++:
 Simply add it to your project directory.
 #### Unreal Engine: